Bit-Apps-Pro/file-manager/readme.txt

 = 5.1.2 (23 February 2019) =
 * Share file via email.
-* Root folder path & url added.(You can decide from where your Library File Manager should start).
+* Root folder path & url added.(You can decide from where your Bit File Manager should start).
 * Syntax checker added.
 (You don't have to worry about breaking your website while editing any more.)
 * PDF preview added
 * PSD preview added